Analysis: U.S. renewables investors see Senate bill sparking gold rush

 "This is going to be a golden period of 10 years, at least," said Keith Martin, an attorney with Norton Rose Fulbright who works on financing renewable energy projects.
 "That is a long horizon for people to plan and really get this transition to clean energy into high gear."

-The U.S. House of Representatives is expected to pass The Inflation Reduction Act soon, and President Joe Biden should sign it into law shortly after that.
+Once the House passes the Inflation Reduction Act, President Joe Biden should sign it into law shortly after that.

 Shares of renewable energy companies have soared since Senate Democrats announced a deal to pass the bill on July 27.
 The WilderHill Clean Energy Index (.ECO) is up 15% during that time.
 The index includes U.S. market players like solar panel maker First Solar (FSLR.O), residential solar company SunPower Corp (SPWR.O), renewable asset owner Brookfield Renewable and battery storage company Fluence Energy (FLNC.O), among others.